DarynaKalinchuk/Seminar_Game/README.md

 ## Game Purpose

-The game is designed to make learning lecture material more engaging and interactive.
+The game is designed to make learning the MMD lecture material more engaging and interactive.
 Currently, there are two levels based on the first two lectures (excluding the introductory one).

 ## Gameplay